 All fees listed are estimated and are subject to change on a yearly basis.

 When estimating expenses for your post-secondary education it is important to consider costs such as: accommodation, food, transportation, parking and child care (as applicable).
 Students are responsible for their own transportation and parking costs incurred during practice experiences.
-In addition to tuition and other general fees (as outlined in the University Calendar), other expenses which BN students may incur include the following:
+In addition to tuition and other general fees (as outlined in the University Calendar), other expenses which nursing students may incur include the following:

 Textbooks and Supplies (For Both Terms)